Halil Bey (son of Orhan): Aftermath

-As a part of the agreement, Halil was engaged to his first cousin, Irene Palaiologina, the 10-year-old daughter of John V Palaiologos.
-The Ottoman prince and Byzantine princess later married and had two sons.
+As a part of the agreement, Halil was engaged to Irene Palaiologina, the 10-year-old daughter of John V Palaiologos.
 Since Halil's elder brother Süleyman Pasha had already died, the Palaiologos family hoped to see him as the new ruler of the Ottoman beylik.
-But to their dismay, after Orhan’s death, Halil's brother Murad I was enthroned as the new bey.
+But to their dismay, after Orhan’s death, Halil's brother Murad I was enthroned as the new Sultan.
 Although Halil tried to fight for the throne, he was executed in 1362 by his brother.
+Even though Halil and Irene were engaged, they did not marry because of Halil’s unexpected death.

 Issue

-By his wife, he had two sons:
+Halil had two sons by unknown mothers: